-Business Elective: any course with the academic subject code of ACCT, BUS, ENT, FINC, MKTG and a course number of at least 100.
+Business Elective: any course with the academic subject code of ACCT, BUS, FINC, MKTG and a course number of at least 100.

 Open Elective: any course that the college offers with a course number of at least 100.
-ESL courses are not considered open electives and cannot be counted toward graduation requirements.
+With the exception of the successful completion of ESL120, ESL courses are not considered open electives and cannot be counted toward graduation requirements.